zbw/ckanext-edawax/ckanext/edawax/jdainfo/md/selection.md

 The ZBW does not offer a universal hosting service for publication-related research data from journals published by commercial publishers.
 However, individual journals may submit a request to use the JDA (in consultation with their publishers).
 These journals should have a demonstrated relevance and reputation for economics research and the journal should fit the collection profile of the ZBW.

 Acceptance or rejection will be decided on a case-by-case basis.
 A contract with the ZBW must be concluded prior to use.
 There is no general entitlement to use the service.

 ---

+If you and your academic journal are interested in using the ZBW Journal Data Archive, please [get in touch](/info/contact) with us.

+---